 Let’s hear how Scott has simplified his personal finances:

-What event lead you to realize you needed to simplify your finances?
+What event lead you to realize you needed to get your financial life in order?

-What area of your financial life needed the most simplification?
+What area of your financial life needed the most work?

-What was your biggest challenge or roadblock when it came simplifying?
+What was your biggest challenge or roadblock you faced to get them in order?

 How did you overcome this challenge or roadblock?

 For the combined finances in our marriage, we had regular discussions about what our goals, dreams and aspirations were.
 As it turned out, many of them were long-term and would require regular saving at an early stage to start building and compounding the gains.
 This helped us shape the framework for what our budget would be and helped us both keep our spending in perspective.